Saied74/stationmaster/README.md

 (or equivalent), there is no need to set the defaults.
 The software reads and infers them from the band and frequency information.
-4. After you move the curser out of the call sign window, the system looks up the call sign from the local database or from QRZ.com and update the add window.
-5. You only need to add the RST sent and received and any comments.
+4. After you move the curser out of the call sign window, the system looks up the call sign from the local database or from QRZ.com and update the add window, then you only need to add the RST sent and received and any comments.
 6. If you need to edit the entry, click on the ID link.
 7. If you need to see more detail on the contact, click on the call sign.
 8. When the application makes an API call to QRZ, it stores all of the information